olivernybo/env-types/README.md

 ## API

 ### Environment.load(config?)
 Loads the environment variables.
-If you're using environment variables that are loaded in runtime, you'll need to call this method before accessing the environment variables.
+If you're using environment variables that are loaded in runtime, you'll need to call this method before accessing them.

 #### config
 Type: `object`